kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

 }
 ```

-## Session duration
+## Session Duration

-You may also notice the system does not required authentication on each call, but manage some kind of session.
+You may notice that the system does not require authentication for each call, but manages some form of session.

-Remember the end of [Kubauth OIDC client creation](../50-kubernetes-integration/110-introduction.md#oidc-client-creation)
+Recall the end of [Kubauth OIDC client creation](../50-kubernetes-integration/110-overview.md#oidc-client-creation):

 ```
   ....